masci/masci.github.io/_posts/2014-05-02-django-upload-on-google-cloud-storage.md

 {% endhighlight %}

 Pretty easy, we have just one field containing the file.
-Notice the delete method we're going to use so that once deleted an instance, the same will happen to corresponding file on Cloud Storage.
+Notice the delete method we're going to use so that when an instance is deleted, the same will happen to corresponding file on Cloud Storage.

 ### The views

 Hail to the Class Based Views!
-Look at how few lines of code we need for the main view, implementing the listing and the logic for the uploads:
+Look at how few lines of code we need for the main view, implementing the listing and the logic for the uploads, form included:

 {% highlight python %}
 class FileManagerView(CreateView):